neo4j/neo4j-graphrag-python/README.md

 * Ensure that you have [signed the CLA](https://neo4j.com/developer/contributing-code/#sign-cla).
 * Ensure that the base of your PR is set to `main`.
-* Fill out the template so that we can easily review your PR.
-The template helps reviewers understand your changes as well as the purpose of the pull request.
 * Don't forget to [link your PR to an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are solving one.
 * Enable the checkbox to [allow maintainer edits](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork)